 Mirrors and Lighting

 An absolute must for any updated powder room is a gorgeous, unique mirror.
-Since a powder room is for the purpose of a guest sprucing up their appearance, an elegantly designed makeup mirror will compliment your main mirror, and increase functionality.
+Since a powder room is for the purpose of a guest sprucing up their appearance, an elegantly designed makeup mirror will complement your main mirror, and increase functionality.
 Of course, it doesn’t make sense to accommodate makeup application without the proper lighting.
 Choose some beautiful fixtures with iridescent bulbs that mimic daylight for optimal makeup application lighting.

 Another popular style choice for a powder room remodel is full wall tiles.
 Mosaic tiles with creative patterns will really stand out as a truly personalized powder room.
 Subway tiles may also be mixed and matched for creative patterns on fully tiled walls.
 Alternatively, gorgeous wallpaper may be applied to the walls to set the tone for your powder room.
-Many choose their wallpaper as the anchor point of their design, and choose their fixtures based on the wallpaper’s color scheme and pattern style.
+Many choose their wallpaper as the anchor point of their design and choose their fixtures based on the wallpaper’s color scheme and pattern style.

 Ready to choose your powder room’s design?
 Call or email Flooring Masters & Professional Remodelers today for a free consultation.
 We know you only want the best in flooring and remodeling.
 That’s why it’s important to hire the best in the business, and at Flooring Masters & Professional Remodelers, we can guarantee you that’s us.